sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ## `//ellipsoidapply <command_name> <args>`
 Executes the given command, and then clips the result to the largest ellipsoid that will fit inside the defined region.
 The specified command must obviously take 2 positions - so for example `//set`, `//replacemix`, and `//maze3d` will work, but `//sphere`, `//torus`, and `//floodfill` won't.

+For advanced users, `//multi` is also supported - but make sure your modifications stay within the defined region - otherwise they will not be affected by the ellipsoidal clipping operation.

 ```weacmd
 //ellipsoidapply set dirt
 //ellipsoidapply maze3d dirt 4 2 2